• Skip to primary navigation

 The Devilled Cashew Nuts were a particular favorite with Chad.
 Cashews are cooked in oil until golden, then tossed with curry leaves, chilli powder, salt, and pepper.
 They are quite the quick and delicious snack.

 Serendip is a wonderful pick for those interested in Sri Lankan cuisine and the memories behind the food.
-Recipes range from quick and easy curries, drinks, and condiments to a bit more time consuming baked goods, fried snacks, and desserts.
+Recipes range from quick and easy curries, drinks, and condiments to a bit more time involved baked goods, fried snacks, and desserts.

 Having a market with Sri Lankan and South Asian ingredients will be helpful in locating items such as Maldive fish flakes, breadfruit, pandanus leaves, curry leaves, fenugreek seeds, lemongrass, palm sugar, cardamom, Samba rice, black mustard seeds, .
 Peter has included a glossary at the end of the book with descriptions and uses of some of the more essential staples.